danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 [^Watz]: Marius Watz.
 (2007).
 "Beautiful Rules: Generative models of creativity" in The Olhares de Outono.
 Video. https://vimeo.com/26594644

 [^Steps]: See the web-based step by step running of the Langton's Ant which is implemented by Barend Köbben in 2014. https://kartoweb.itc.nl/kobben/D3tests/LangstonsAnt/.

+[^Smart]: See the artwork *WUOUS* by Anders Visti and Tobias Stenberg with the implementation of the Langton's Ant to question the so-called smart cities here: https://andersvisti.dk/work/wuos-2019